Καθηγητής Aled Gruffydd Jones

 ‘Gardens of Eden: Tea, Empire and the Welsh in Eastern Bengal, 1850-1966’, Centre for Advanced Welsh and Celtic Studies, University of Wales, 20 March 2003.

 ‘Cultural Experimentation, Nonconformity and Empire in Victorian Wales’, opening plenary lecture, conference of the British Association of Victorian Studies, 5 September 2003.

-‘The Limits of Mission: William Pryse, Celtic Aryanism and the evangelization of India in the mid-19th century’, Anglo-American Conference, London, 7 July 2005.
+‘The Limits of Mission: William Pryse, Celtic Aryanism and the evangelization of India in the mid-19th century’, Anglo-American Historical Conference, University of London, 7 July 2005.

 ‘Ffrwyth y Diwygiad’ Y genhadaeth Bresbyteraidd Gymreig ar wastadedd Sylhet, India, 1905-1947’, Darlith Flynyddol Adran Hanes, Eglwys Bresbyteraidd Cymru, Llanbedr Pont Steffan, 13 Gorffennaf 2005.